mongodb/specifications/source/enumerate-collections.rst

 option when they only intend to access collection names from the ``listCollections`` command result, except drivers MUST NOT set ``nameOnly`` if a filter specifies any keys other than ``name``.

+MongoDB 4.0 also added an ``authorizedCollections`` boolean option to the ``listCollections`` command, which can be used to limit the command result to only include collections the user is authorized to use.
+Drivers MAY allow users to set the ``authorizedCollections`` option on the ``listCollectionNames`` method.

 Getting Full Collection Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~